 As you navigate Medicare plans and options, you need a little bit of knowledge for each step of the way: when to enroll, which plan to choose, what is covered and not covered, how to switch plans, and information about other intricacies about Medicare.
 It may be tough and time-consuming to ask Medicare directly, so below find Medicare questions answered that patients most often ask.

 New Jersey Medicare recipients are typically age 65 and over or on Social Security disability for two years.

 Original Medicare (Parts A or B) has a different fee structure than Medicare Advantage (Part C).
-For example, Original Medicare has a 20% coinsurance for a doctor whereas Medicare Advantage may have a $10 copay.
+For example, Original Medicare has a 20% coinsurance for a doctor whereas Medicare Advantage may have a copay which varies based on the plan.
 Original Medicare include medications and must be added on separately, but Medicare Advantage does.
-Finally Medicare does not have a network of doctors and hospitals but Medicare Advantage is typically HMO or PPO meaning you must stay in a network of doctors and hospitals.
+Finally, Original Medicare does not have a network of doctors and hospitals, but Medicare Advantage is typically HMO or PPO meaning you must stay in a network of doctors and hospitals.